yuqiii-wang/KnowledgeNotes/math/finance/eco_law_fin_knowledge/investment_banking.md

 For heavily traded, liquid securities traded on an exchange (NASDAQ, NYSE, CME), you don't really need market markets (flow traders).

+## Investment Firms

+* pod Shop

+A pod shop, also known as a multimanager hedge fund or platform, is a type of investment firm that employs multiple independent teams (or pods) to manage capital.

 ## Employee Classification

 ### Employee Hierarchy